zakraicik/LaunchPad/README.md

 ### Fee Structure

-- Platform takes a configurable fee (default 1%, maximum 5%)
-- Fees are calculated and distributed by the FeeManager contract
+- **Zero Fees on Principal**: The creators receive 100% of the campaign target amount
+- **Yield-Based Revenue Model**: Platform only takes a portion of the DeFi yield generated during the campaign
+- **Smart Fee Distribution**: The FeeManager contract automatically calculates and distributes yield between creators and platform
-- Treasury address can be updated by platform administrators
+- **Configurable Parameters**: Treasury address and yield share ratios can be adjusted by platform administrators
+- **Sustainable Economics**: This model aligns platform incentives with campaign success - we only earn when your funds generate returns

 ### Token Support